Mo Farah: Doctor who gave controversial supplement infusion to face MPs

 - From the section Athletics

-The doctor who treated Mo Farah with a controversial infusion has been summoned to give evidence to MPs.
+The doctor who treated Mo Farah with a controversial infusion is set to give evidence to MPs on Wednesday.

-The infusion of the legal supplement L-carnitine, given to Farah in 2014 before a major race, is being looked at by the US Anti-Doping Agency (Usada) to determine whether rules were broken.
+The infusion of the legal supplement L-carnitine, given to Farah before the 2014 London Marathon, is being looked at by the US Anti-Doping Agency (Usada) to determine whether rules were broken.

 Dr Robin Chakraverty carried out the treatment on the instruction of Farah's American coach Alberto Salazar.

-He will appear before the Culture, Media and Sport Committee on 19 April.
+He will appear before the Culture, Media and Sport Committee (14:30 BST).

+Chakraverty, formerly chief medical medical officer for UK Atletics (UKA), now works with the England men's football team.

-MPs have also asked to speak with UK Athletics' head of endurance Barry Fudge as part of their ongoing investigation into doping in sport.
+MPs are also expected to hear from UKA head of endurance Barry Fudge as part of their ongoing investigation into doping in sport.

 Fudge works closely with Farah and Dr John Rogers, a medic for the British athletics team who reportedly raised concerns about Salazar's methods.